jpmaida/ping-pong/README.md

 * PingPong.java - Ping Pong game API.
 It simulated a Ping Pong match.
 	* /ping - It responds "pong", represents a play.
 	* /pong - It responds "ping", represents a play.
-	* /match - Give match information, use external configuration (env-vars).
+	* /match - Give match information, it uses external configuration (env-vars).
-	* /referee - The referee whistle the bell.
-Game stops.
+	* /referee - The referee whistle the bell, game stops.